 The principle is very simple, for any given word you will have to find its equivalent in Portuguese and choose from 4 proposals.
 It’s an effective way to anchor vocabulary in your mind.

-Finally, among the sites that caught our attention, Portuguese Free Lessons is the one that targets Brazilian Portuguese best via specific modules that deal with topics such as irregular verbs, articles, prepositions, or how to introduce yourself to a local Brazilian.
+Finally, among the sites that caught our attention, Portuguese Free Lessons is the one that targets Brazilian Portuguese best via specific modules that deal with topics such as irregular verbs, articles, prepositions, and how to introduce yourself to a native speaker in Brazil.